-Hello everyone, my name is Dylan Abernethy and I am a model artist living in Toronto Canada.
-I enjoy making props, environment art, and creating tutorials.
+Hello everyone, my name is Dylan Abernethy and I am an Environment Artist living in Montreal Canada.
+I enjoy making props, environment art and creating tutorials.
 If you ever have any questions feel free to get in touch ^__^

 My responsibilities as a Sr. 3D Environment Artist are to work alongside the talented folks at Compulsion Games, crafting stylish visuals from concept, to layout and completion.
 Strong communication skills, artistic abilities, and technical knowledge are required to bring forward the best product possible, and I balance these traits to help bring the artistic side of our project to life.